 ASA products must be used in dogs and cats at much lower and less frequent dosages.
 Other veterinary NSAID's of varying strengths and side effects include phenylbutasone, ketoprophen, and metacam.
 The newest NSAID's are very effective with few side effects and can be used long term, but they can be prohibitively expensive in large dogs.
 Cartrophen is a drug used to stimulate thesynovial membranes to produce more joint fluid thereby protecting or cushioning joints.
 In selected cases cartrophen can be extremelyeffective in eliminating pain.
 Steroids are powerful painkillers for neuromuscular problems, but side effects can affect every organ system in the body with indefinite use.

-Herbal and Holistic Remedies for older dogs
+Herbal and Holistic Remedies

 Herbal or holistic therapies for pain control are becoming more popular.
 These products tend to have mostly inconsequential side effects and can be used indefinitely.
 Glucosamine sulphates, chondroiten sulphates, grapenol, and shark cartilage are just a few products available in veterinary formulas.
 A reputable quality source of the components is important to increase chance of successful pain control.